pawnu/pawnu.github.io/README.md

 ### Mobile Security Pipeline (TBC)

 ### Attack Tree SlackBot
-A simple bot that sits on AWS EC2 instance with Python Flask API, will create attack-tree-diagram using graphviz library with numbered list of attack as input.
+A simple bot that sits on AWS EC2 instance with Python Flask API, will create attack-tree-diagram using graphviz library when numbered list of attack is provided as input.

 ![slackbot](https://user-images.githubusercontent.com/11514346/73794522-8df1e080-47a0-11ea-8a62-6b646f72e334.PNG)